AimeneNouri/vscode-theme/README.md

 # vscode-theme
  Create a cool vscode theme
-## The name of this extension is nouri
+## The name of this extension is nourigog